 8. Partner with an expert

 Similar to a guest blog post, you can call in an expert to communicate your brand message.
-For the 100th anniversary of Hellmann’s mayonnaise, Unilever wanted to tell a story about bringing people together around America’s kitchen tables; they leveraged video and partnered with top chef Mario Batali who cooks with a twist on their classic product.
-The videos feature Batali’s how-to tips and great storytelling by assistant cook, Mamma T.
+Hellmann’s mayonnaise wanted to tell a story so they leveraged video and partnered with Finn Wolfhard from the popular Stranger Things, who makes a sandwich with a twist on their classic product.

 Overall, if you know your audience is interested in your brand and topics surrounding what you do, develop content that speaks to this interest.
 Focus on simplifying production and engaging your audience with compelling stories and be sure to follow up with a strong call to action.